-Ben has studied planning and environmental law and is currently a trainee solicitor working on housing and homelessness law.
-He is also a Member of the Law Society Scotland’s Access to Justice Committee, a Member of Scottish Environment LINK’s legal strategy subgroup and a volunteer editor for the UK Environmental Law Association.
+Ben studied planning and environmental law and is a trainee solicitor working on housing and homelessness law.
+He is a Member of the Law Society Scotland’s Access to Justice Committee, a Member of Scottish Environment LINK’s legal strategy subgroup and a volunteer editor for the UK Environmental Law Association.
 He is a keen runner, cyclist and environmental activist.

-Kelly lives in Edinburgh.
-She has over a decade’s experience designing and facilitating processes for people to have a say in the decisions that affect their lives.
-Kelly is Deliberative Democracy Lead at FutureGov and was previously Director of Democratic Society in Scotland and is a member of Scotland’s open government civil society steering committee.
-She brings a background in education, social justice and community action.
+Kelly has extensive experience in designing and facilitating processes for people to have a say in the decisions that affect their lives.
+Kelly is Deliberative Democracy Lead at FutureGov and was previously Director of Democratic Society in Scotland and a member of Scotland’s open government civil society steering committee.
+Kelly lives in Edinburgh and brings a background in education, social justice and community action.

 Sam Buckley provides advice and support on our digital media strategies.
 He works in finance and specialises in digital services.
 He is currently studying an MSc Strategic Comms & PR at Queen Margaret’s University.
 During the Covid 19 Pandemic he is managing communications for the Edinburgh wide community resilience group and helping co-ordinate their 2000+ volunteers in supporting local charities.